 It is recommended that you exercise on a similar pattern for at least 15 note names every day until you can do the exercise without keeping a note circle in front of you.

 B. Six Key Tones

 The method that we usually follow in our music training institute is to familiarize our students with the notes on the E and A strings and memorize them.
-This is followed by understanding the easy octave correlations between the notes on his two strings and the other strings, making memorizing the notes on the balance strings easy.
+This is followed by teaching them the easy octave correlations between the notes on these two strings and the other strings, making memorizing the notes on the balance strings very easy.

 You may be wondering about the significance of these keynotes.
-You will be using them as a root note in chords, scales, and a large number of songs.
+You will be using them as root notes in chords, scales, and a large number of songs.